 Is Udacity worth it?

 All in all, Udacity’s value is subjective.
 It’s true that it’s pricey and is less suited to new starters.
-But, if you’re already familiar with some of the course concepts, Udacity’s learning programs can really transform the way you think about your field.
+But, Udacity’s learning programs can really transform the way you think about your field.

 If you’re more of a beginner, a platform like Udemy could be more useful (and cheaper).
 But, it really does depend on your own budget, interests, and learning goals.
 If you’re an employer looking to transform talent in digital technologies, Udacity is a great choice.

-Overall, the only way to really know if Udacity is right for you is by checking out the platform for yourself and getting a feel for the way its Nanodegree programs work.
+Overall, the only way to really know if Udacity is right for you is by checking out the platform for yourself using the seven day free trial to give you a feel for the way its Nanodegree programs work.

-At the time of writing, there are 270+ Nanodegree courses and 200+ free courses.
+At the time of writing, there are 80+ Nanodegree courses and 300+ short courses.

 Yes.
-Although they aren’t official accreditations, Udacity does offer courses upon program graduation.
+Udacity does offer courses upon program graduation.

 Currently, Udacity is primarily in English.